derdoktor667/flight32/README.md

 *   📊 **Real-time System Insights**: Tune and debug on the fly with a powerful, built-in terminal.
 Monitor CPU load, loop times, and memory usage to squeeze every drop of performance out of your hardware.
 *   🎛️ **Persistent On-the-Fly Tuning**: A full PID controller and complete channel mapping are easily adjustable via the terminal, with all settings saved persistently to non-volatile storage.
 *   📡 **Extensible Receiver & IMU Support**: Built with a generic task structure to easily support new receiver protocols (currently IBUS, PPM) and IMU sensors (currently MPU6050).
+*   🔧 **Configurable MPU6050**: Fine-tune your MPU6050 with configurable gyroscope range, accelerometer range, and low-pass filter settings, along with improved temperature accuracy.
 *   ⚙️ **DShot Motor Control**: Precise and efficient digital motor control using the ESP32's RMT peripheral.

 ## 🎬 Terminal in Action